Are you prepared for severe weather season?

 Prepare to reduce the cost and risk

 Fortunately, it is not too late to start preparing this year.
-The US is only now heading into the official start of severe weather season.
-In advance of that, the National Weather Service has earmarked May 25th through May 31st as National Hurricane Preparedness Week 2014.
-This week is an opportunity for organizations and municipalities to learn the best practices and strategies that will help them prepare for the potential of a disaster.
+As the US heads into the official start of the severe weather season, the National Hurricane Preparedness Week is the perfect opportunity for organizations and municipalities to learn the best practices and strategies that will help them prepare for the potential of a disaster.

 All this combines to make it essential for organizations to learn how to communicate during weather-driven crisis situations.
 With its SMART Weather Alerting system, Everbridge helps companies do precisely this, leveraging meteorological resources to enhance and optimize more than 150 severe weather alerts such as lightning, tornadoes, thunderstorms, hail, ice, snow, extreme temperatures, high winds, flash floods, and flooding.